 Recently, several people have inquired how I got into the business of Blogging.
-Although my profession was teaching, I fancied myself a writer having authored several nonfiction texts for young people (protest against the way schools taught Ancient African history) and labored over the Ultimate Memoir/Fiction tome-All The Lies Are True.
+Although my profession was teaching, I fancied myself a writer having authored several nonfiction texts for young people (to provide authentic, researched text and illustrations for young readers on Ancient African history) and labored over the Ultimate Memoir/Fiction tome-All The Lies Are True.
 I was also a modern day Griot (storyteller) and known for regaling party goers, insomniac phone callers with my tales.
 After a life changing visit to Vegas, I found myself retelling the adventure over and over to the delight of the listeners.
 (Funny how people take pleasure in others’ misery).
 So I decided to start a Blog and post the Vegas Tale there for all the world to see.
 It is lengthy and I will be posting it in readable segments always conscious of the time constraints of busy Readers.
 Part 1 awaits…..Enjoy!

 It all started back in March when the unnamed one asked me to accompany him on a trip to the wild wild west for a family reunion.
 Mind you, this is not his true family, but some kind people he lived with as a teen and who considered him their ‘brother’.
 I had previously accompanied the unnamed one a few years prior to the lovely Myrtle Beach for a similar event and made note that June in MB is akin to running with scissors.